HDFGroup/h5pyd/README.md

 H5PYD Command Line Apps
 -----------------------

-Serveral utility applications are included with this package:
+Several utility applications are included with this package:

 * ``hsconfigure`` - save endpoint, username, and password in config files
 * ``hsacl`` - read/update ACL (access control list) for a given folder or domain